StatCan/egp-crn/docs/source/road_network_collapse/routable_crn.rst

     - ``Additions``: New crossings.
     - ``Deletions``: Removed crossings.
     - ``Modifications``: Preserved crossings with a different order (feature count).
-:``crossings``: Crossings dataset, symbolized according to dissolve requirement status.
+:``crossings``: Crossings dataset, symbolized according to overpass status.
 :``crn_roads``: CRN roads, used to determine if each crossing point contains dissolvable features.
 :``Esri Satellite``: Reference WMS for recent imagery context.